 Network slice: A set of network functions and corresponding resources necessary to provide the required telecommunication services and network capabilities.

+Private network slice: a network slice dedicated for isolated deployment for trusted 3rd parties.
+A private network slice creates a private network for the 3rd party where neither the slice nor its users interact with any other slice (private or public) or users in the operator’s network.

 --- End 1st change ---